rails-girls-summer-of-code/summer-of-code/blog/_posts/2018-07-07-Team101DaysOfSummerInroduction.md

 <b>Mentor - Josh Matthews </b>

 [__Josh__](https://twitter.com/lastontheboat) is the most experienced person in our team.
 He has been working with Servo since almost the beginning and considers Servo like his own child.
 Are we right Josh 😛?
-Needless to say he is the most helpful person without whom we couldn’t have started with Servo and reach our current state.
+Needless to say he is the most helpful person without whom we couldn’t have started with Servo and reached our current state.
 We really value your efforts.

 <b>Supervisor - Rakhi </b>